deep-web-solutions/wordpress-framework-bootstrapper/README.md

 A set of related functions that help bootstrap and version the other DWS WordPress Framework components.

-The *bootstrap.php* file is designed to be one of the very first things that Composer will autoload when calling `require vendor/autoload.php` because it is mentioned specifically as a file to autoload in *composer.json*.
-Composer autoloads files on every request, immediately after setting up the autoloader.
+The *bootstrap.php* file is designed to be one of the very first things that will autoload when calling `require vendor/autoload.php` because it is mentioned specifically as a file to autoload in *composer.json*.

 Upon loading, the file will define the necessary functions and validate its own minimum requirements.
 The end-plugin can now make use of the same functions to check for minimum WP and PHP requirements, and also use the same functions for outputting an error message.